croox/generator-wp-dev-env/docs/src/types/Guide/git_branching_model.md

 Features and fixes are developed in individual temporary branches and integrated into the `origin/develop` branch.
 We will refer to those branches as "Supporting branches".

-When the source code in this branch reaches a stable point and is ready to be released, all of the changes should be merged back into `master`, to be ready to run the `grunt dist` task to release a new version from the `master` branch.
+When the source code in this branch reaches a stable point and is ready to be released, all of the changes should be merged into a `release-` branch, to be ready to run the `grunt dist` task to release a new version from that `release-` branch.

 #### generated